Cardinal Zen Decries Pope Francis’ ‘Severe’ Blow to Traditional Latin Mass

 ROME — The redoubtable Cardinal Joseph Zen has joined the growing ranks of those criticizing Pope Francis for his harsh crackdown on the traditional Latin Mass.

-As Breitbart News reported, last week the pope issued an apostolic letter Traditionis Custodes (“Guardians of Tradition”) banning the celebration of the traditional Latin Mass in Catholic parishes and eliminating existing accommodations to priests who wanted to use the extraordinary form of the Catholic liturgy.
+As Breitbart News reported last week, the pope has issued an apostolic letter, Traditionis Custodes (“Guardians of Tradition”), restricting the celebration of the traditional Latin Mass in Catholic parishes and eliminating many existing accommodations for priests who wanted to use this Extraordinary Form of the Catholic liturgy.

 The pope’s letter contains “many tendentious generalizations,” the former bishop of Hong Kong contends in Wednesday’s post, which “hurt more than expected the hearts of many good people.”